VirusPilot/docker-ogn2readsb/README.md

 ### build
 - `docker compose up --detach --build`
+- you may be asked `Y/n` a couple of times, it is safe to answer all of them with `Y`
 - `sudo reboot`

 ### monitor all ADSB and OGN traffic consolidated in a single tar1090 instance